andrewwong97/substrate-builder/README.md

 This is really just a stripped down Photoshop, with quality-of-life (QoL) features to directly assist with this workflow.
 It is intended to specifically excel when embedded into e-commerce CMS to allow for user-orchestrated customization of product designs.
 For all self orchestrated workflows (i.e. bulk printing via Photoshop), this might not be the most effective tool.

+At the moment, there is no backend set up (see issues tab).
+Frontend data is persisted via local storage, and most of the file state is manipulated in local state, not saved anywhere.

 # Changelog, in pictures

 ## V4